Getting Started with MaxTAF

 Parameters:

-In the parameters area in the main tab for the test case, configure the parameters so that those prepared in your script can be fed data from your spreadsheet.
+In the parameters field of your main tab, configure parameters so that those prepared in your script can be fed data from your data file.

-Data is contained in a file in the workspace specified by the "mx.datadriven.file" parameter.
+Data is contained in a file in the file system specified by "mx.datadriven.file" parameter.

-Add a new parameter in the "Main" tab called mx.datadriven.file and set its value to the location of the data driven file relative to your workspace, for example:
+Add a new parameter in "Main" tab with the name mx.datadriven.file and set its value to the location of the data driven file relative to your file system (location can be found by right clicking the file and clicking "properties"), for example:

-This parameter will search for the file in the root folder and then in the folder “dd” where it will find the data driven file, (in this example "google_search.csv").
+This parameter will search the file in root folder, then dd folder and there it will find wiki_search.csv

-After that, specify parameters with custom names for columns and take the columns from the data driven file like this (where language and min_hits are the custom names in question):
+After that, specify parameters with custom names for columns and take the columns from data driven file like this:

-At run time, there will be a separate run for every row in the data file and each time, the test parameters will receive new values from the columns with the previously specified names, e.g.
+At run time, there will be a separate run for every row in the data file and each time, the case parameters will receive new values from the columns with the specified name e.g. ${mx.datadriven.name.language}.
+In this example, because we used the datadriven name parameter, the first row is treated as a header row.

-When there is no column title, the value can be specified by the column's number, e.g.
+When there is no header row, the value can be specified by the column's number e.g. query=${datadriven.col.2}

-The first column in the data driven file is treated as header column and it is used to identify the column by name (example: mx.datadriven.name.language)
+The first row in a data driven file is treated as header row and it is used to identify the column by name (example: mx.datadriven.name.language).

 mx.datadriven.runtype=parallel